• Skip to primary navigation

 freshly baked cookie butter cookies on a work surface

-Scoop small teaspoons of cookie butter spread onto a plate and freeze while you make the dough.
+Freeze small teaspoons of cookie butter on a plate while preparing the dough.

 frozen scoops of Biscoff spread on parchment paper